Boskalis

-Boskalis Westminster N.V. is a Dutch dredging and heavylift company that provides services relating to the construction and maintenance of maritime infrastructure internationally.
-The company has one of the world's largest dredging fleets, a large stake in Smit International and owns Dockwise, a large heavylift shipping company.
+Royal Boskalis B.V.
+(Dutch: Koninklijke Boskalis B.V.) is a Dutch dredging and heavylift company that provides services relating to the construction and maintenance of maritime infrastructure internationally.
+The company has one of the world's largest dredging fleets and owns Smit International.
+In 2010, Dockwise, a large heavy-lift shipping company, was merged into Boskalis.

 As of 2020, Boskalis employs around 9,900 employees and 650 ships.
 They operate in over 75 countries in six continents.

 History

 Boskalis (Bos & Kalis) was founded as Johannes Kraaijeveld en van Noordenne in 1910 by Johannes Kraaijeveld and Eliza van Noordenne.
 During the 1930s, it was renamed NV Baggermaatschappij Bos & Kalis when Gerrit Jan Bos, Wilhelm Bos, Egbertus Dingeman Kalis and Kobus Kalis took over.
 Throughout much of the interwar period, Boskalis played a major role in the Zuiderzee project.
 In 1931, the company signed a contract for the dredging of Bromborough Dock.
-During 1933, Boskalis partnered with the Westminster Dredging Company (based in Fareham, England), which opened business opportunities with West Africa.
+In 1933, Boskalis partnered with the Westminster Dredging Company (based in Fareham, England), which opened business opportunities with West Africa.

 In 1970, Boskalis became a public company. during 1978, Boskalis received the designation "Royal".
 In the 1980s, economic and political circumstances compelled Boskalis to concentrate on its core dredging business.

-Across the 1990s, the company embarked on a series of acquisitions, such as its purchase of a 40% interest in rival firm Archirodon Group.
+Throughout the 1990s, the company embarked on a series of acquisitions, such as its purchase of a 40% interest in rival firm Archirodon Group.
 During this period, Boskalis was also involved in several major land reclamation projects.
 In Hong Kong, the company worked on the major land reclamation project for the new Chek Lap Kok airport, while in Singapore it cooperated on a multi-year development program.
 Addition work during this decade included its involvement in the construction of a gas and container port at Ras Laffan, Qatar.

 During 2000, Boskalis and the Dutch maritime construction firm Hollandsche Beton Groep (HBG) explored multiple avenues aimed at bringing together or merging the two businesses, ranging from a hostile takeover to even agreeing terms from a friendly transaction.
 However, even though the European Commission cleared such a deal to proceed, it did not come to fruition, allegedly due to disagreements over the proposed combined enterprise's direction.
 It was speculated that such an arrangement would have created the market leader in the Benelux region (in terms of turnover) as well as one of the five largest European construction companies.